Chapter 1

 We're also very ambitious, and we want to build a giant payment and technology company right here in Calgary, Alberta, Canada.
 We want our mission to reflect that, and we feel that by aiming to be the "world's most" helps solidify that goal.
 We want to show the world that you can build big, successful companies while never losing your heart.

-Often misspelled as Helium, Hellsim, Helcium, and it is six letters "H E L C I M"and is pronounced "hel-sim".
-When we started the company, we picked an old latin word with little meaning so that we could mould the world's understanding of this word to be singularly and entirely our own:
+Often misspelled as Helium, Hellsim, Helcium, it has six letters "H E L C I M" and is pronounced "hel-sim".
+When we started the company, we picked an old latin word with little meaning so that we could mold the world's understanding of this word to be singularly and entirely our own:

 Helcim means doing things right, even when it's harder.